sreeshmaheshwar/formal-power-series/README.md

 Install the `oj-bundle` CLI tool can be installed with `pip3 install online-judge-verify-helper` (for details, see the [repository](https://github.com/online-judge-tools/verification-helper)) and be sure that it is in your `PATH` (append the installation location to it if not).
 This should then allow code that uses this library's headers to be expanded.

-For example, an `examples` solution that uses this library with ACL can be expanded into the submission-ready `combined.cpp` file by running (from the `examples` directory):
+For instance, an `examples` solution that uses this library with ACL can be expanded into the submission-ready `combined.cpp` file by running (from the `examples` directory):

 ```sh
 ❯ oj-bundle partition-number/solution.cpp > combined.cpp && python3 ../ac-library/expander.py --lib=../ac-library combined.cpp